altay-cyber/beatwolf-soundbrain/README.md

 💻 Quick Start

-​Extracting features from an audio file in 3 lines of code:from soundbrain import Processor
+​Extracting features from an audio file in 3 lines of code:

+from soundbrain import Processor

 # Initialize the engine
 brain = Processor(input_source="audio.wav")